foxhound87/mobx-react-form/README.md

 ));
 ```

-> See more on the docs about the [Event Handlers](https://foxhound87.github.io/mobx-react-form/docs/events/event-handlers.html) and the [Event Hooks](https://foxhound87.github.io/mobx-react-form/docs/events/event-hooks.html).
+> See more on the docs about the [Field Props Bindings](https://foxhound87.github.io/mobx-react-form/docs/bindings)

 ###### Extending the Form class